tripal/tripal_doc/docs/install/traditional.rst

       cp sites/default/default.settings.php sites/default/settings.php

       # Set permissions, assuming www-data is your web user (Apache).
 If
-      # necessary, you can determine the username as follows:
+      # necessary, you can determine the Apache username as follows:
       apachectl -S | grep User
       # example output is  User: name="www-data" id=33 not_used

-      # With that user name `www-data` or whatever it may be, change ownership as follows:
+      # Using the user name `www-data` or whatever it may be, change ownership as follows:
       sudo chown www-data:$USER sites/default/files
       sudo chown www-data:$USER sites/default/settings.php

-5. Configure Apache to allow access to our install location ``/var/www/tripal4`` so that it will show up as ``http://localhost:/tripal4``.
+4. Configure Apache to allow access to our install location ``/var/www/tripal4`` so that it will show up as ``http://localhost:/tripal4``.
 Use your preferred editor and, with sudo, edit ``/etc/apache2/sites-available/000-default.conf`` and make the following additions somewhere inside the ``<VirtualHost *:80>`` section.

     .. code::